MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-ownership-and-management.md

 - The size or complexity of a solution has grown to a point where a different data architecture redesign is required.
 - A proof of concept was created which is now ready to operationalize.

-The [COE](powerbi-adoption-roadmap-center-of-excellence.md) should have well documented procedures for identifying when a solution is a candidate for ownership transfer.
+The [COE](powerbi-adoption-roadmap-center-of-excellence.md) should have well-documented procedures for identifying when a solution is a candidate for ownership transfer.
 It's very helpful if help desk personnel know what to look for as well.
 Having a customary pattern for self-service creators to build and grow a solution, and hand it off in certain circumstances, is an indicator of a productive and healthy data culture.
 A simple ownership transfer may be addressed during COE office hours; a more complex transfer may warrant a small project managed by the COE.

 > [!NOTE]
 > There's potential that the new owner will need to do some refactoring before they're willing to take full ownership.
 Refactoring is most likely to occur with the less visible aspects of data preparation, data modeling, and calculations.
 If there are any manual steps or flat file sources, it's an ideal time to apply those enhancements.
-The branding of reports and dashboards may also need to change.
-For example, if there's a footer indicating report contact or a text label indicating that the content is certified.
+The branding of reports and dashboards may also need to change, for example, if there's a footer indicating report contact or a text label indicating that the content is certified.

 It's also possible for a centralized team to transfer ownership to a business unit.
 It could happen when: